robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Python's decorators.
 However, decorators modify function signatures, and can confuse Robot Framework's introspection when determining which arguments keywords accept.
-This is especially problematic when creating library documentation with libdoc_ and when using  RIDE_.
+This is especially problematic when creating library documentation with Libdoc_ and when using  RIDE_.
 To avoid this issue, either do not use decorators, or use the handy `decorator module`__ to create signature-preserving decorators.